Election Types

 Every registered voter within a voting precinct will receive the same ballot style for a general election, regardless of their political affiliation.

-Candidates are listed with their party affiliation on the ballot in even-numbered years, and without their party affiliation in odd years.
+Candidates are listed with their party affiliation on the ballot for partisan contest races in even-numbered years.

 Special Mail Ballot Elections